monet/monet.js/index.md

 If you know what a monad is then you are already an awesome programmer and if you don't, well... awesome is what you are about to become.

-This library is inspired by those that have come before, especially the [FunctionalJava][functionalJava] project.
+This library is inspired by those that have come before, especially the [FunctionalJava][functionalJava] and [Scalaz][scalaz] projects.

-We are still in the early stages of development and have only implemented a few types, but stay tuned for more monadic goodness.
+While functional programming may be alien to you, this library is a simple way to introduce monads and pure functional programming into your daily practises.

 ##Download